 Increasing the efficiency of space investments

 In the future, spaceflight activities will be judged far more than in the past by their ability to manage their budgets reliably and responsibly.
-The Space Administration aims to award space technology grants based on the best cost-benefit ratio, thus underpinning the competitiveness of Germany's space industry in technological as well as financial terms.
+The German Space Agency aims to award space technology grants based on the best cost-benefit ratio, thus underpinning the competitiveness of Germany's space industry in technological as well as financial terms.